Hierarchical Amortized Training for Memory-efficient High Resolution 3D GAN: Discussion

-For the experiment of clinical-relevant feature extraction, we encode the full image into a 1D variable to extract meaningful and compact feature representation for downstream clinical feature prediction.
+For the experiment of feature extraction, we encode the full image into a flat variable to extract meaningful and compact feature representation for downstream clinical feature prediction.
 Table \ref{tbl:r2} shows that HA-GAN can better extract clinical-relevant features from the images, comparing to VAE-GAN and $\alpha$-GAN.
 Some clinical-relevant information might be hidden in specific details in the medical images, and can only be observed under high resolution.
 VAE-GAN and $\alpha$-GAN can only process lower-resolution images of $128^3$.
-We speculate that the high-resolution information leveraged by HA-GAN helps it learn representations that are more predictive for the clinical-relevant measurements.
+We speculate that the high-resolution information leveraged by HA-GAN helps it learn better representations.

-Although our HA-GAN is capable of extracting clinical-relevant features, it is an unsupervised method.
-Research~\cite{singla2018subject2vec} shows that if we utilize some clinical-relevant supervisions during training, the model is better explaining the clinical-relevant measurement.
-To achieve this, we plan to incorporate clinical-relevant measurements by maximizing the mutual information between the latent representation and the provided measurements in future work.